rtshkmr/mothernotes/security/webappSecurityNotes.md

 * "External Entity" refers to a storage unit (e.g. a hard drive).
 XXE attacks can be prevented by just using JSON instead (JSON is less complex)

+* XXEs a little difficult to detect because XML parser-related logging is usually poor.

 ***There are various Types of XXE attacks.***
  *[SSRF attacks](https://portswigger.net/web-security/ssrf) where where an external entity is defined based on a URL to a back-end system. . server-side application is induced to make HTTP requests to any URL that the server can access and it exploits trust relationships.
  * exfitrate data *out-of-band*: